“Before the pandemic I worked 8 hours, I had enough to cover the costs for food and

 about money […] money moves everything.”

-Laura has been working at a McDonald’s in Oakland CA for one year.
+Laura has been working at a McDonald’s in Oakland for about a year.
 During the start of the pandemic, she was working while pregnant.

 “Almost all of my pregnancy I was working […] when the pandemic came, since I’m